-A school may disclose information from a student's education records to parents in the case of a health or safety emergency that involves the student, without needing the student's consent.
+A school may disclose information from a student's education records to parents in the case of a health or safety emergency that involves the student.

 A school may let parents of students under age 21 know when the student has violated any law or policy concerning the use or possession of alcohol or a controlled substance.